 - Favor the access of rural producers to economic opportunities to create the conditions for a sustainable economic growth in a rural environment.

 - Prevent the risks, improve food security and sustainably manage the natural resources to enhance the living conditions of the populations.

 - Build the capacities of the institutions and rural organizations to improve the management of the sector.

 PADEL also integrates the gender dimension and actively searches for the involvement of women and the vulnerable groups in the entirety of the promoted activities and in the taking into account of the specific needs of women in matters of financial services.

-The promotion of social dialogue is at the centre of the preoccupations of the Program, which takes into account the diversity of stakeholders.
+The promotion of social dialogue is at the centre of the preoccupations of the programme, which takes into account the diversity of stakeholders.
 The community participation results has the effect of involving vulnerable groups, including women, in the setting up, project management and sustainability of actions while promoting good governance.